cpenarrieta/personal_finance_app/AUTH_SETUP.md

 4. Sign in with your Google/GitHub account

-5. If your email matches `ALLOWED_EMAIL`, you'll be redirected to the dashboard
+5. If your email matches `ALLOWED_EMAILS`, you'll be redirected to the dashboard

 6. If your email doesn't match, you'll see "Access Denied" error